Chart Color Schemes

 Health performance in Tweed Heads West is a key challenge with a range of health conditions having marked impacts on both younger and older age cohorts

-Tweed Heads West faces significant health challenges with various conditions affecting both younger and older residents.
-Approximately 48% (~3,105 people) have private health cover, lower than the national average of 55.3%.
+Tweed Heads West faces significant health challenges, with various conditions affecting both younger and older residents.
+Approximately 48% (~3,117 people) have private health cover, lower than the national average of 55.7%.

-The most prevalent medical conditions are arthritis (11.0%) and mental health issues (9.7%).
-Conversely, 60.6% report having no medical ailments, compared to 64.2% in Rest of NSW.
-The area has a higher proportion of seniors aged 65 and over at 27.7% (1,781 people), compared to 26.1% in Rest of NSW.
-Despite this, health outcomes among seniors are challenging but perform better than the general population in health metrics.
+The most prevalent medical conditions are arthritis (affecting 11.0% of residents) and mental health issues (9.7%).
+Conversely, 60.6% report no medical ailments, compared to 64.2% in Rest of NSW.
+Residents aged 65 and over comprise 27.8% (1,794 people), higher than the 26.1% in Rest of NSW.
+Despite this, health outcomes among seniors are challenging but better than those for the general population.

 Frequently Asked Questions - Health